Montpelier Bridge

-The Bridge, formerly the Montpelier Bridge, is a semi-monthly paper covering the communities of Central Vermont, including Montpelier, the state capital.
+The Bridge, formerly the Montpelier Bridge, is a semi-monthly paper covering the communities of central Vermont, including Montpelier, the state capital, as well as Barre, Berlin, Middlesex, East Montpelier, Calais, Plainfield, Marshfield, Worcester, and other towns.

 History

-The paper was founded in 1993 by Nat Frothingham, Phil Dodd, Jake Brown, J. Gregory Gerdel, and numerous volunteers including consultation by Daniel A. Neary, Jr. as the non-profit Montpelier Community Newspaper Association, Inc. It later transitioned to a private business, co-owned by Jake Brown and Nat Frothingham.
-Jake Brown left the paper in 2004.
+The paper was founded in 1993 by Jake Brown, Phil Dodd, Nat Frothingham, and numerous volunteers including consultation by Daniel A. Neary, Jr. as the Vermont state nonprofit Montpelier Community Newspaper Association, Inc. It later transitioned to a private business, co-owned by Jake Brown and Nat Frothingham.
+Brown left the paper in 2004 and returned as a board member in 2026.
 In 2018, Mike Dunphy replaced Frothingham as editor-in-chief.
-Mara Brooks replaced Dunphy in early 2020, but left in May 2020 to be replaced by former managing editor Carla (Neary)Occaso.
+Mara Brooks replaced Dunphy in early 2020, but left in May 2020 to be replaced by former managing editor Carla (Neary) Occaso.
+In 2021 Cassandra Hemenway came on board as the Editor-in-Chief and led The Bridge through its transition to become a 501(c)3 nonprofit newsroom, a more governance-based board of directors, and a significant increase in individual donations and grants.
+Under Hemenway's leadership The Bridge expanded its coverage more significantly beyond Montpelier, and participated in both formal and informal collaborations with other news organizations around the state, sharing stories and approaches to surviving and thriving in a world in which media outlets regularly go out of business.